Lawsonite: Significance of lawsonite

 Lawsonite is a significant metamorphic mineral as it can be used as an index mineral for high pressure conditions.
 Index minerals are used in geology to determine the degree of metamorphism a rock has experienced.
 New metamorphic minerals form through solid-state cation exchanges following changing pressure and temperature conditions imposed upon the protolith (pre-metamorphosed rock).
 This new mineral that is produced in the metamorphosed rock is the index mineral, which indicates the minimum pressure and temperature the protolith must have achieved in order for that mineral to form.

 Lawsonite is known to form in high pressure, low temperature conditions, most commonly found in subduction zones where cold oceanic crust subducts down oceanic trenches into the mantle (Comodi et al., 1996).
-The initially low temperature of the slab, and fluids taken down with it manage to depress isotherms and keep the slab much colder than the surrounding mantle, allowing for these unusual high pressure, low temperature conditions.
-Glaucophane, kyanite and zoisite are other common minerals in the blueschist facies and are commonly found to coexist (Pawley et al., 1996).
-This assemblage is diagnostic of this facies.
+The initially low temperature of the slab and fluids taken down with it depress isotherms and keep the slab much colder than the surrounding mantle, allowing for these unusual high pressure, low temperature conditions.
+Glaucophane, garnet, phengite, and zoisite or other epidote-group minerals are other common minerals in blueschist.
+Blueschists that form from basaltic parent rocks contain either lawsonite or epidote.
+The coexistence of glaucophane + lawsonite or epidote is diagnostic of the blueschist facies.

+Lawsonite also occurs in eclogite, although it is rarely preserved in the geologic record.
+A common assemblage in lawsonite eclogite is garnet + omphacite + lawsonite + phengite + rutile ± glaucophane.
+Lawsonite occurs as inclusions in garnet, as a matrix phase, and in veins, providing a detailed history of subduction and exhumation.

+Lawsonite most commonly occurs in metabasaltic rocks but also forms in metasedimentary rocks such as metachert and metacarbonate rocks.
+It also forms in rocks that form by metasomatism during subduction, such as in the contact zone of ultramafic rocks (serpentinite) and other rocks.

+In addition to being a major host for water (11.5 wt%) in its crystal structure, lawsonite contains significant amounts of trace elements such as uranium, thorium, lead, strontium, and rare-earth elements relative to other minerals in blueschists and eclogites.
+Some lawsonite also contains iron, chromium, and titanium.
+The abundance of these elements typically varies within single crystals.

+The breakdown of lawsonite has been invoked as one mechanism by which intermediate-depth earthquakes are generated in subduction zones.